 MIDI ports should be connected to your DAW MIDI interface unit - three available ports are required (one port includes an IN and OUT socket).
-To connect a port, the output of the MIDI interface unit port I should connect to the MIDI I input port on the console and the MIDI output of the console port I should connect to the input of your MIDI interface unit port I. Repeat for the other ports using the diagram above as a guide.
+To connect a port, the output of the MIDI interface unit port I should connect to the MIDI I input port of the Duality SE and the MIDI output of the Duality SE port I should connect to the input of your MIDI interface unit port I. Repeat for the other ports using the diagram above as a guide.